erwinbonsma/MusicGenerator/README.md

 should be aware of.

 First, the volume range in PICO-8 goes from zero to seven, whereas in my generator it goes from zero to eight.
-The reason for this is a technical one and ensures that the full 10-bit output range is fully used.
-To indeed use the full range, all non-zero PICO-8 volumes are increased by one in the generated code.
+The reason for this is a technical one and ensures that the 10-bit output range is fully used.
+To use the full range, all non-zero PICO-8 volumes are increased by one in the generated code.
 This means that volume one is never used.

 Second, the VIBRATO sound effect is not supported for the NOISE instrument.
 The reason is that both are already computationally more expensive than other sound effects and instruments, and the combination would be even more so.
-Furthermore, the combination also does not seem very useful in practise.
+Furthermore, the combination does not seem useful in practise.

 Third, PICO-8 supports custom instruments.
 This is a way that sound effects can be layered.
 A note in the custom instrument track can have a sound effect applied, and when the custom instrument is